 What there isn’t enough of is experts to tell people what this news means to people and what they can do about it.

-This is a shame because research shows us that prospects are more likely to convert on a piece of thought leadership, or come back to a business which gets thought leadership right, than a business which is constantly promoting itself.
+This is a shame because research shows us that prospects are more likely to convert on a piece of thought leadership or come back to a business that gets thought leadership right, than a business that is constantly promoting itself.

 Start reading the news on a daily basis and be ready to write comment articles on major events or changes that are interesting, entertaining and useful to your customers.
 Trust us, they’ll thank you for it.